platform-experience/K18-LAB0261/guidebook.md

 ### How it Works

-Using AngularJS' `$location` service to navigate between pages is much more efficient than using `$window.location.href`.
-This is because `$window.location.href` causes the browser to do a full-page load, whereas using the `$location` service to URL parameters means only a partial load is done of only the widgets on the page and their dependencies.
+Using the AngularJS `$location` service to navigate between pages is much more efficient than using `$window.location.href`.
+This is because `$window.location.href` causes the browser to do a full-page load, whereas using the `$location` service to change URL parameters means only a partial load is done of only the widgets on the page and their dependencies.

 # Bonus Lab: Data Tables
 ## Goal